LivelyKernel/lively4-core/doc/relatedwork.md

 <lively-import src="_navigation.html"></lively-import>

-* https://pancake.io/ can host static home pages through dropbox
+* [pancake.io](https://pancake.io/) can host static home pages through dropbox
+* [fizzygum](http://fizzygum.org): "Fizzygum is a new web framework, an entire platform really, designed from the ground up to do complex things easily.
+Things like: live documents, complex apps, complex sets of apps, or even entire custom environments.
+Get the power of an entire Operating System at your fingertips: …make dashboards and visualise data (plots, maps, …)" (from intro)

 ## Augmented Editor